ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **INCORPOREAL**

-~~You may cast this spell at the start of any of the opposition's team turns, before any player is activated.~~ You may cast this spell at the end of either player's team turn, before the next team turn begins.
-Target any Standing opposition player anywhere on the pitch, and roll a D6:
+~~You may cast this spell at the start of any of the opposition's team turns, before any player is activated.~~ <span style="color: darkmagenta">You may cast this spell at the end of either player's team turn, before the next team turn begins.</span> Target any Standing opposition player anywhere on the pitch, and roll a D6:

 * On a roll of 3+, the player is hit and becomes strangely incorporeal!
 * On a roll of 1 or 2, the player briefly becomes eerily luminous, before the spell dissipates harmlessly.